-In preparation for compliance with the Modern Slavery Act (including publication of this FY22 Modern Slavery Statement), COEX's Management:
+To support COEX's compliance with the Modern Slavery Act (including publication of this FY24 Modern Slavery Statement), COEX's Management:

-- 1. Conducted an assessment of the modern slavery risks which are presented by COEX's unique operations and supply chain (Risk Assessment); and - 2.
-Took various actions, to mitigate the potential modern slavery risks which we identified as part of the Risk Assessment (Actions).
+- 1. Commissioned a Modern Slavery Maturity Assessment on COEX's Operations (Maturity Assessment); - 2.
+Conducted an assessment of the modern slavery risks which are presented by COEX's unique operations and supply chain (Risk Assessment); and - 3.
+Implemented various actions to mitigate the potential modern slavery risks which we identified as part of the Risk Assessment (Actions).

-Further details of the potential modern slavery risks which we identified as part of the Risk Assessment and the Actions which we took to mitigate those modern slavery risks are outlined below in this FY22 Modern Slavery Statement.
+Further details of the potential modern slavery risks which we identified as part of the Risk Assessment and the Actions that we took to mitigate those modern slavery risks are outlined below in this FY24 Modern Slavery Statement.

-Risk Assessment - potential modern slavery risks
+Risk Assessment - Potential modern slavery risks

-The Risk Assessment identified the following potential modern slavery risks in relation to COEX's operations and supply chain:
+The following potential modern slavery risks in relation to COEX's operations and supply chain have been identified and managed:

-Business Area Modern Slavery Risk Description of Modern Slavery Risk Operations Commodity risks That recyclable commodities which COEX collects are sold to buyers who (directly or indirectly) engage in any practices which might be considered to constitute modern slavery.
-Operations & Supply Chain Workforce risks That any person in COEX's workforce or operators' workforce, is subject to any conditions which might be considered to constitute modern slavery.
-Supply Chain Supply chain risks That there are modern slavery risks in the operations and/or supply chains of COEX's various contractors and suppliers: supply of technology - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, due to the technical nature of

-CHP these goods and the strong reputations of the supplier (being CES); specialist logistics service providers - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's various service providers are well- reputed professionals in their respective fields and are physically located in Australia; and collection point partners - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's contracted partners are large and small businesses and community organisations which are physically located in Australia.
+Business area Modern Slavery Risk Description of Modern Slavery Risk Operations Commodity risks The materials that are recycled through the Scheme are sold to purchasers who engage in practices which constitute modern slavery.
+Operations & Supply Chain Workforce risks That any workers in COEX's workforce or the workforce of Scheme operators' are subject to conditions which constitute modern slavery.
+Supply Chain Supply chain risks That there are modern slavery risks in the operations and/or supply chains of COEX's various contractors and suppliers: Supply of technology - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, due to the technical nature of these goods and the strong reputations of the supplier (being CES).
+Specialist logistics service providers - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's various service providers are well reputed professionals in their respective fields, are physically located in Australia and operate in a heavily regulated industry.
+Collection point partners - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's contracted partners are large and small businesses and community organisations that are physically located in Australia.
 Material Recovery Facility operators - These contractors are paid recovery amounts for containers recovered through their contracted services with the respective local councils.
 The Risk Assessment concluded that material recovery activities performed by these facilities are considered to present low modern slavery risk.
-Processors - the Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's contracted partners are large and small businesses and community organisations which are physically located in Australia.
+Processors - The Risk Assessment concluded that these procurement activities presented a relatively low modern slavery risk, given that COEX's contracted partners are large and small businesses and community organisations which are physically located in Australia.

-Actions - mitigation of potential modern slavery risks
+Actions - Mitigation of potential Modern Slavery Risks

-During FY22, COEX took the following actions to mitigate the potential of modern slavery risks which were identified as part of the Risk Assessment (see above):
+During FY24, COEX took the following actions to mitigate the potential of Modern Slavery risks which were identified as part of the Risk Assessment (see above).